Couchbase-Ecosystem/couchbase-haystack/docusaurus/couchbase-haystack/docs/home/overview.md

 from couchbase_haystack import CouchbaseDocumentStore
 ```

-In addition to the `CouchbaseDocumentStore` the library includes the following haystack components which can be used in a pipeline:
+In addition to the `CouchbaseDocumentStore`, the library includes the following Haystack components which can be used in a pipeline:

-- [CouchbaseEmbeddingRetriever]() - is a typical [retriever component](https://docs.haystack.deepset.ai/v2.0/docs/retrievers) which can be used to query vector store index and find related Documents.
+- **CouchbaseEmbeddingRetriever**: A typical [retriever component](https://docs.haystack.deepset.ai/v2.0/docs/retrievers) which can be used to query the vector store index and find related Documents.
 The component uses `CouchbaseDocumentStore` to query embeddings.

 The `couchbase-haystack` library uses [Python Driver](https://docs.couchbase.com/python-sdk/current/hello-world/start-using-sdk.html).